pckennethma/guardrail/README.md

 ## 📖 Documentation

 Documentation is currently under development.
-Please stay tuned for updates.
+Please find an overview in [doc](docs/overview.md).

 <p align="center">
     <em>Thank you for using Guardrail!</em>